Supportive Care Service (SCS) - for Health Professionals

 Our Services:

-Our clinic is located in Room 6, 4 North, Tower Block Building,
+Room 5, 4 North, Tower Block Building,

-Gray Street, St George Hospital
+Gray Street, St George Hospital, 2217

 Refer to our campus map.